This is the story as originally written.

 I was surprised to discover that the race officials are almost as interesting as the drivers.
 Periodically they shut down the track for 5-10 minutes for “Track Inspection” or to pick up debris off the track.
 I never knew exactly how they decided when it was time to do this.

 Now I know.
-Obviously if a track observer spots something on the track he reports it and the yellow light is turned on to close the track.
-But there is another way that the track can by closed.
+Obviously, if a track observer spots something on the track he reports it and the yellow light is turned on to close the track.
+But there is another way that the track can be closed.
 Typically a car will come into the pits and the crew checks the car and makes adjustments.
 Among the tasks is to check the tires.
 If the crew discovers a cut or gash in a tire they report it to a nearby USAC official.
 He tells USAC control and they shut down the track.
 The safety trucks roll out and they look for debris.
 There are also USAC observers stationed around the track who watch for debris and they walk around the track near their post during such inspections.
 They pick up the debris and report what they found, where it was, and if it looked like it had been run over.
 The part is taken back to the pits.
-Usually its a simple nut or bolt.
-Sometimes its a small piece of carbon fiber body work from a car.
+Usually, it’s a simple nut or bolt.
+Sometimes it’s a small piece of carbon fiber bodywork from a car.

 The remaining practice days I spent the day doing a variety of picture taking and radio monitoring while counting the minutes until race day and praying for no rain.
 Some of the people who helped me that first day happened to see me later in the month.
 They asked if I was ok.
 Race fans are special people.